IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 ## System Submission

 Participants are asked to submit the output of their system(s), for one or more of the evaluation language pairs.
-In addition to the system outputs, participants are required to submit the performance of their system in terms of both the BERTScore and LC metrics.
+In addition to the system outputs, participants are required to submit the performance of their system(s) in terms of [BERTScore v0.3.11](https://pypi.org/project/bert-score/0.3.11/) (_only for the test set with reference_), and LC metric.
 The statistics will be used by the organizers to compare their assessment of submitted systems with that of participants.
 Details of the evaluation script will be made available when the evaluation data is released.

-Submission file should be packaged and named as `isometric_mt_participant-name.tar.gz`.
+Submissions should be emailed to the address `iwslt2022-shared-task@amazon` with the  subject line:
+`IWSLT2022 Isometric-SLT Submission`.
+Submissions should be packed in a compressed file with the following naming convention:
-Package should be organized per source to target language pair (such as `En-Fr`) and include:
+`isometric-slt_[participant-name].tar.gz`.
+Packages should be organized per source-target language pair, per data setting, and per test set (e.g. `./EN-FR/constrained/[mustc-test/blind-test]`).

-* `tst-COMMON.SRC`: the source file used for translation
+Each directory should include:
+* Source `test.[target]` and system output files for the Isometric SLT blind test set and the MuST-C v1.2, formatted as
+    * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased)
-* `isometric-mt-id.TGT`: the output of participants isometric MT, `id`  is used to distinguish if several approaches/system runs are submitted.
+    * For each system output, one file named `isometric-slt-[id].[target]`, where `id` is used to distinguish if several approaches are submitted. (e.g. `isometric-slt-01.fr`)

-* `README.md`: should include
+* README.md with the following information
-    * A brief description of each `*isometric-mt-id` system submitted
+    * Brief description of each system submitted, including which system they prefer for final evaluation by the organizers
     * System performance as computed by the participant
-    * Training data condition
+    * Training data conditions (constrained, unconstrained)
+    * List of the data sources used for training the system
-    * Institution/contact person
+    * Institution and contact person

-NB: both the source and the MT output should be submitted in a detokenized format.
+In addition to the system outputs, we invite participants to also submit a paper describing their system(s) by April 1, 2022 via the conference submission page.
+Unconstrained and constrained systems should be evaluated separately in the system description paper.

+_To access blind test set and evaluation scripts, please refer the [Isometric SLT](https://github.com/amazon-research/isometric-slt) repo._

 ## FAQ